muli3203/pizzeria/README.md

 extract the file

-cd into the AKAN folder/directory
+cd into the pizzeria folder/directory

 Open the index.html file on your favorite browser